floooh/oryol/doc/OVERVIEW.md

 I still think that the std containers are useless.
 First they communicate failure with exceptions.
-I know that something went wrong, but only very little what went wrong since I'm not getting a callstack from where the exception thrown.
+I know that something went wrong, but only very little what went wrong since I'm not getting a callstack from where the exception was thrown.
 I think that the std container classes are plagued by over-engineering and the need for backward compatibility.
 Some "features" are plain dangerous.
 Why does vector::operator[] not do a bounds check but happily overwrites